-Issue One Vol. 2021
+Issue Two Vol. 2021

-Welcome to Issue 1 of the History Society’s 2021 newsletter, intended to keep members and friends fully up to date with what’s going on behind the scenes while we are unable to hold our regular meetings.
+Welcome to Issue 2 of the History Society’s 2021 newsletter, intended to keep members and friends fully up to date with what’s going on behind the scenes while we are unable to hold our regular meetings.

 100 Years Ago

-This month, a timely crossword, NOT cryptic.
 The first person to correctly complete it and send it to email@example.com or drop it through my letterbox at 47 Westcourt Lane wins a box of chocolates.

 Are you doing any research at the moment or do you want to start?

 It would be great if you had something to share and if you want some help starting or help along the way, we have some gifted minds who might be able to help.
 So just ask.

 The History Society has had an email from Melanie Griffin, who spent some of her teenage years in the village.
 Her parents, the Chancellors, lived here for many years and some of our senior members may remember them, especially Eva Chancellor who was part of the WI.